codesinger/shu/doc/shu-manual.md

 [Command]
  (Function: shu-cunsplit)

+The beginnings of a re-write of *shu-cunsplit*.
+Needs more testing.
 Undo the split that was done by csplit.
+Place the cursor anywhere in any of the strings and invoke this function.